adambuczek/adambuczek.github.io/src/notes/composingFunctions.md

 tags:
  - note
 ---
 Take any number of functions and return one that will be applied to passed arguments from right to left.
-Given functions `a`, `b`, `c` this:
+Given functions `a, b, c` this:
 ```js
 const abc = compose(a, b, c)
 abc(1,2)